-There is a Tourist Information Center (+7 7253333388, located at 43.297715N, 68.276089E) where they’ll be happy to help you with anything.
+Employees at Tourist Information Center (+7 7253333388, located at 43.297715N, 68.276089E) will be happy to help you with anything.
 They have maps and plenty of flyers.
 However, think twice about booking tours or taxis with them, as they are overpriced (about 4x what you one would pay).

 - From Almaty: night bus for 2,000 KZT.
 Be aware that the bus will probably not stop in the city (unless there are many locals going there), so keep an eye on your GPS app to know when to ask the driver to stop the bus and let you get off.
 Catch the bus from Sayran bus station (Автовокзал Сайран).
 You can chill at the Sayran reservoir beach while you wait for your departure.